midhunkalarikkal/FullDomain/Notes/js.md

 `Solution for callbackhell`
 ----------------------------
-Use promises and async await
+Use promises or async await